 You can create user accounts and grant privileges for different roles.
 User names must contain only ASCII characters:

-To integrate App Volumes with vCenter Server, you need to create a service account within a vCenter Server with administrator privileges.
+To integrate App Volumes with vCenter Server, you must create a service account within a vCenter Server with administrator privileges.
 Optionally, you can create a service account with privileges granted by a custom user role.

-If you plan to use direct connection to ESXi host or plan to use Mount to Host option with vCenter Server connection, you need to have credentials of the user account that have administrator privileges on all ESXi hosts.
+If you plan to use a direct connection to the ESXi host or plan to use the Mount to Host option with a vCenter Server connection, you must have administrator privileges on all ESXi hosts.

 Active Directory Credentials

-The App Volumes Manager connects to the Active Directory using the service account.
-To prepare for installation you must create an account within the Active Directory domain that meets the following requriements:
+The App Volumes Manager connects to Active Directory using the service account.
+To prepare for installation, you must create an account within the Active Directory domain that meets the following requirements:

 Provides read access to the Active Directory domain.
-Administrator provileges are not required.
+Administrator privileges are not required.

-Access to the App Volumes Manager is restricted to the App Volumes Administrators group.
-When you perform the initial configuration, you need to provide the name of the Active Directory security group that will have access to the App Volumes Manager.
+Access to the App Volumes Manager is restricted to the App Volumes administrators group.
+When you perform the initial configuration, you must provide the name of the Active Directory security group that will have access to the App Volumes Manager.

 The Active Directory service account user is not required to be an administrator.